pluralsight/guides/draft/front-end-javascript/managing-layout-state-in-angular-2-with-redux/article.md

 # Conclusion
 These examples represent the majority of use cases that you might encounter when building an Angular 2 application using Redux.
-They explore the possiblities how Redux can be used for layout state management in Angular 2 and provide a boilerplate for more specific use cases.
+They explore the possiblities how Redux can be used for layout state management in Angular 2 and provide a boilerplate for more specific use cases as well as give fresh ideas how other use cases can be implemented.

 Does Redux do a good job in controlling the layout?
 In my opinion, it absolutely does.
-It ceratinly requires a little bit more code to be written at times, but the benefits of it truly start to shine as the application's codebase grows and there's a need for most of the logic to be reused.
+It does require a little bit more code to be written at times, but the benefits truly start to shine as the application's codebase grows and there's a need for most of the logic to be reused.

 Missed something?
 [I have uploaded the source code with all the examples on Github.](https://github.com/Kaizeras/ng2-redux-layout-management-recipes)